Originally written: 9/23/2011; last update: 7/6/2018

 Still, booting the computer is an important task, and the BIOS's ancient design creates limitations.
 For instance, the BIOS begins the boot process by loading just 512 bytes of data—the contents of the first sector of the boot disk—and executing it.
 Therefore, whatever program resides in that tiny location (the Master Boot Record, or MBR) controls how the computer boots.
 Often, the MBR code loads additional code from elsewhere in order to present a menu of options.
 There is no universal standard for how this is done, though, and it's common for OSes to wipe out existing MBR code, and therefore working boot loader configurations, upon installation.

 Whether the boot disk uses GPT or MBR, EFI relies on a special partition, known as the EFI System Partition (ESP), to hold EFI-specific data.
-The ESP should officially use a FAT32 filesystem, although many Linux distributions place a FAT16 filesystem on this partition.
+The ESP should officially use a FAT32 filesystem, although some (especially older) Linux distributions place a FAT16 filesystem on this partition.
 (This choice can cause problems for Windows 7, which will accept only a FAT32 ESP.
 At least one EFI implementation, Gigabyte's Hybrid EFI, also seems to be allergic to FAT16 ESPs.)
 On an MBR disk, the ESP has a type code of 0xEF.
 On a GPT disk, the ESP has a GUID value of C12A7328-F81F-11D2-BA4B-00A0C93EC93B, but most partitioning tools hide GUID values because they're awkward for humans to use.
-In GPT fdisk, ESPs are displayed as having a type code of EF00, and most libparted-based tools use a "boot flag" to identify the ESP.
+In GPT fdisk, ESPs are displayed as having a type code of EF00, and most libparted-based tools use a "boot flag" (and a redundant "esp flag") to identify the ESP.
 Note that in libparted tools, a GPT partition's "boot flag" is entirely different from a "boot flag" on an MBR disk.
 You should not set the "boot flag" on any OS partition under GPT, just on the ESP.

 Each EFI boot loader is stored in its own subdirectory of the EFI directory on the ESP.
 These subdirectories are typically named after the OS that created them.
 For instance, Ubuntu places its EFI boot loader files in EFI/ubuntu, and Red Hat places its EFI boot files in EFI/redhat.
 (Fedora also used the EFI/redhat directory name through Fedora 17, but it's switched to EFI/fedora with version 18.)
 Once Linux is installed, the ESP is typically mounted at /boot/efi, so these directories would be /boot/efi/EFI/ubuntu and /boot/efi/EFI/redhat, respectively, on a working Linux installation.
 A proposal at freedesktop.org would encourage mounting the ESP at /boot rather than at /boot/efi.
 This proposal has yet to be adopted by any major distribution, although Arch Linux users are fond of mounting the ESP at /boot.